Duongg/capstone-project/README.md

   "done": true
 }
 The id of an item that should be updated is passed as a URL parameter.
 It should return an empty body.

-DeleteTodo - Should delete a TODO item created by a current user
+DeleteCar - Should delete a Car item created by a current user
-           - Delete S3 bucket object belong to this TODO item (if exist).
-Expects an id of a TODO item to remove.
+           - Delete S3 bucket object belong to this Car item (if exist).
+Expects an id of a Car item to remove.
 It should return an empty body.

-GenerateUploadUrl - returns a pre-signed URL that can be used to upload an attachment file for a TODO item.
+GenerateUploadUrl - returns a pre-signed URL that can be used to upload an attachment file for a Car item.
 It should return a JSON object that looks like this:

 {